 This condition is also applicable to all purchase transactions made by means of a Demand Draft.
 In case the application is not accompanied by the aforesaid documents, the AMC reserves the right to reject the application, also the AMC will not be liable in case the redemption/IDCW proceeds are credited to wrong account in absence of above original documents.

-In case the bank account details are not mentioned or found to be incomplete or invalid in a purchase application, then the AMC may consider the account details as appearing in the investment amount cheque and the same shall be updated under the folio as the payout bank account for the payment redemption/IDCW amount etc. The aforementioned updation of bank account shall however be subject to compliance with the third party investment guidelines issued by Association of Mutual Funds in India (AMFI) from time to time.
+In case the bank account details are not mentioned or found to be incomplete or invalid in a purchase application, then the AMC may consider the account details as appearing in the investment amount cheque and the same shall be updated under the folio as the payout bank account for the payment of redemption/IDCW amount etc.

+The aforementioned updation of bank account shall however be subject to compliance with the third party investment guidelines issued by Association of Mutual Funds in India (AMFI) from time to time.
 The AMC reserves the right to call for any additional documents as may be required, for processing of such transactions with missing/incomplete/invalid bank account details.
-The AMC also reserves the right to reject such applications.
-Delay in payment of redemption / The Asset Management Company shall be repurchase proceeds/ IDCW liable to pay interest to the unitholders at @ 15% per annum as specified vide paragraph 14.2 of Master Circular for the period of such Unclaimed Redemption and Income The treatment of unclaimed redemption & Distribution cum Capital IDCW amount will be as per paragraph 14.3 Withdrawal Amount of the master circular.
-Disclosure w.r.t investment by minor invest through his/her can minors parent/lawful quardian.
-Minors can complete their KYC requirements for their folio through guardian.
-Payment for investment by any mode shall be accepted from the bank account of the minor, parent or legal guardian of the minor with parent or legal guardian.
-For existing folios, the AMCs shall insist upon a Change of Payout Bank mandate before redemption is processed.
+The AMC also reserves the right to reject such applications Delay in payment of redemption / repurchase proceeds /IDCW The Asset Management Company shall be liable to pay interest to the unitholders at @ 15% per annum as specified vide paragraph14.2 of Master Circular for the period of such delay.
+Unclaimed Redemption and Income Distribution cum Capital Withdrawal Amount The treatment of unclaimed redemption & IDCW amount will be as per paragraph 14.3 of the master circular.
+Disclosure w.r.t investment by minors A minor can invest through his/her parent/lawful guardian.
+Payment for investment by any mode shall be accepted from the bank account of the minor, parent or legal guardian of the minor, or from a joint account of the minor with parent or legal guardian.
+For existing folios, the AMCs shall insist upon a Change of Pay-out Bank mandate before redemption is processed.
+For further details, please refer to SAI.
+Ongoing Offer Period This is the date from which the Scheme will reopen for subscriptions/redemptions after the closure of the NFO period.
+The Scheme is an open ended scheme and hence is available for subscription and redemption on an ongoing basis on every business day at NAV based prices.
+The Units of the Scheme will not be listed on any exchange, for the present.
+Ongoing price for subscription (purchase)/switch-in (from other Schemes/plans of the mutual fund) by investors The purchase price of the Units will be based on the Applicable NAV subject to the applicable stamp duty.
+This is the price you need to pay for purchase/switch-in.
+Purchase Price = Applicable NAV (for respective plan and option of the Scheme) ( Example: An investor invests Rs 20,000/- and the current NAV is Rs.
+20/- then the purchase price will be Rs.
+20/- and the investor receives 20000/20 = 1000 units.